genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/15_see-it-work.md

 We shall run the task `loadInitialData`.
 This adds the data in a file called USER.csv to be imported into the USER table in your database.
 The USER table, among other users and permissioning tables, is defined by the Genesis Auth module that we installed previously.

-To run the task we will call:
+To run the task, we shall call:

 ```shell
 ./gradlew :jvm:positions-app-tutorial-deploy:loadInitialData #On the IntelliJ terminal